Calcium is the most abundant mineral in the body that is predominantly stored in the skeleton.

 It is possible to overdo it and cause harm with the overconsumption of calcium, but this is rare from whole foods and is only a concern with supplements.

-Calcium works synergistically with vitamin A, C, E, D, K2, arginine, boron, carnosine, chromium, copper, lysine, magnesium, methionine, phosphorus, potassium, and selenium.
+Calcium works synergistically with vitamins A, C, E, D, K2, arginine, boron, carnosine, chromium, copper, lysine, magnesium, methionine, phosphorus, potassium, and selenium.
 For this reason, we recommend getting your calcium from whole food sources that come packaged with other nutrients rather than relying on isolated supplements.

 Getting enough dietary calcium means we need less vitamin D. However, getting too much phosphorus, magnesium, or potassium will increase your calcium requirement.
 While you need to ensure you are getting enough of each nutrient, you also need to ensure you are not getting so much that you overwhelm your body’s ability to use other nutrients properly.